Lavinia-81/data-app/README.md

     docker push 12345678910.dkr.ecr.us-west-1.amazonaws.com/app.test:1.3
     ```

-8. ** Running the application with docker-compose and a yaml file **
+8. ** Running the application with docker-compose and a yaml file. **
     * There will be an image running for the private repository and two images running from a public one.
 Those images communicate with each other to run the application. *

     * Start compose: *